abtris/www.prskavec.net/content/authors/abtris/_index.md

 superuser: true

 # Role/position
-role: Senior Engineering Manager
+role: Software Engineer and SRE

 # Organizations/Affiliations
-organizations:
+# organizations:
-- name: Productboard
+# - name: ""
-  url: ""
+#   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm working in Productboard Platform team and main focus is on Incident Management, Observability, Service Maturity, GitOps and CD.
+bio: ""

 # Should the user's education and interests be displayed?
 display_education: true